How to Backup Gmail Emails

 - Live sync to a desktop client: Method 2 (IMAP with App Password).

-- Quick offline reading in the browser: Method 3 (Gmail Offline in Chrome).
+- Quick offline reading in the browser: Method 3 (Gmail Offline in Chrome) or download Gmail emails for offline view.

-- Selective backup to PST, EML, PDF with filters: Method 4 (dedicated Gmail backup tool).
+- Selective backup to PST, EML, PDF with filters (also useful to transfer certain email folders from Gmail): Method 4 (dedicated Gmail backup tool).

 Google Takeout is Google’s native export tool.
-It packages your Gmail data as MBOX files.
-Then it delivers the archive as a download link, or pushes it to Google Drive, OneDrive, Dropbox, or Box.
+It packages your Gmail data as MBOX files and delivers the archive as a download link, or pushes it to Google Drive, OneDrive, Dropbox, or Box.

-Use Takeout when you want a one-time or scheduled full export at no cost.
+Use Takeout when you want a one-time or scheduled full Gmail backup at no cost.

 What Google Takeout Backs Up